Indonesian Halmahera Blue Tongue Skink for sale

-Blue tongue skinks are some of the easiest lizards to keep.
+Blue tongue skinks for sale are some of the easiest lizards to keep.
 They are chalk full of personality and have wonderful, quirky dispositions.
-They have smooth, shiny scales and of course their signature bright blue tongue.
+Baby blue tongue skink for sale have smooth, shiny scales and of course their signature bright blue tongue.
 Blue tongues are extremely hardy and can live around 20 years in captivity.
 They give birth to live young and can have anywhere from 5-15 babies.
 Once fully mature, adults will reach a length of around 18-22 inches.
 Blue tongue skinks come from either Australia (Tiliqua scincoides) or from Indonesia (Tiliqua gigas).
-Halmahera blue tongue skinks come from the Halmahera island of Indonesia.
+Halmahera blue tongue skinks for sale come from the Halmahera island of Indonesia.
 Both species have similar care requirements and can easily thrive in captivity.

 The Halmahera Blue tongue skink is a cold-blooded reptile.
 Cold blooded means the blue tongue skinks for sale need to rely on their environment to produce the correct temperatures.
 Providing a warm side and a cool side will allow the blue tongue to thermoregulate themselves by moving to whichever temperature they feel they need at the moment.
 A cooler side of the cage should be around75-80F and the hot side should have a hot spot of 92-99 Degrees.
 Keep in mind that the temperature gradient can be achieved in a number of different ways.
 Also the most popular method with glass tanks would be an under tank heater like a heat mat or a heat lamp from above.
 As blue tongue skink breeders, here at CB we keep our skinks with full spectrum UV.
 Lastly, your UV should be on a 12 hour on/off cycle.
 Keep in mind that there are many breeders that successfully keep and breed blue tongue skinks for sale them in rack systems without using any UV lighting.